cambridge-cares/TheWorldAvatar/Agents/DerivationAgentPythonExample/README.md

 ### Virtual environment setup

-It is highly recommended to install `pyderivationagent` packages in a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
+It is highly recommended to install `pyderivationagent` packages in a [virtual environment (python>=3.8)](https://docs.python.org/3/tutorial/venv.html).
 The following steps can be taken to build a virtual environment:

 `(Windows)`